In patchwork restart, parts of New York and other U.S. states reopen

 Pennsylvania ranks 12th among U.S. states in COVID-19 cases per capita, according to a Reuters tally.

-New Jersey is to allow elective surgeries at medical facilities to resume on May 26 due to a falling trend of new coronavirus cases and rising hospital capacity, Governor Phil Murphy said on Friday.

-Reporting by Nathan Layne in Wilton, Connecticut, Brendan O'Brien in Chicago, Rich MacKay in Atlanta and Richard Cowan, Susan Cornwell and Doina Chiacu in Washington; Writing by Alistair Bell; Editing by Howard Goller and Cynthia Osterman
+Reporting by Nathan Layne in Wilton, Connecticut, Brendan O'Brien in Chicago, Rich McKay in Atlanta and Richard Cowan, Susan Cornwell and Doina Chiacu in Washington; Writing by Alistair Bell; Editing by Howard Goller, Cynthia Osterman and Daniel Wallis